-Whether you've just bagged yourself an old Android Wear smartwatch or you're thinking about picking up a Wear 2.0-packing watch like the LG Watch Sport, you could be forgiven for wondering how to use it.
+Whether you've just bagged yourself an Android Wear 2.0-packing watch like the LG Watch Sport or you're thinking about picking up an older Android Wear 1.0 smartwatch, you could be forgiven for wondering how to use it.

 The tiny screens and complex features of the best smartwatches mean they can take some getting used to, which is why we've compiled our list of top tips and tricks for finding your way around Android Wear.

 Read this: Best Android Wear apps to download first

 We've broken things up to separate the Wear 2.0 tips and tricks (up top) from those handy hints for those still rocking an older version of Google's smartwatch operating system.

 Android Wear 2.0 tips and tricks